-This shaft company offers a series of “Stiffness Profile” measurements for the Butt, Mid and Tip sections of their shafts.
-That’s a start but the problem is, this company only offers these Stiffness Profile measurements for their own shafts.
+This shaft company offers a series of stiffness profile measurements for the butt, mid and tip sections of their shafts.
+That’s a start, but the problem is that this company only offers these stiffness profile measurements for their own shafts.
 This is somewhat reasonable for comparing the various shaft models and flexes within this one company, but what if you have some other company’s shaft in your driver, or you wish to compare these shafts to some other company’s shafts?
 And if you have never hit one of these shafts, how stiff or flexible are any of these measurements in the first place?
-These rudimentary Stiffness Profile measurements do not allow the depth and scope of stiffness information to allow you to make a valid shaft fitting decision.
+These rudimentary stiffness profile measurements do not allow the depth and scope of stiffness information to allow you to make a valid shaft fitting decision.

 Is there a Better Way to Compare Shaft Stiffness?

-At present we have well over 2,000 different wood, hybrid and iron shafts in the TWGT Shaft Bend Profile software.
+At present, we have more than 2,000 different wood, hybrid and iron shafts in the TWGT Shaft Bend Profile software.
 We charge a one-time fee of $129.50 for the software because the expense to have it programmed and maintained is not insignificant.
 It also takes us quite a number of hours to acquire, test and input the new shaft data into the software two times each year.
 You can find more information about this on my site, which is linked in my bio.

 How Does the Bend Profile Data Explain the Performance and Differences Between Shafts?

 Some of you have seen graphs from the TWGT Bend Profile software that I have posted to answer a question here and there about shafts.
-For those of you who have not seen this, following is a basic screen image from the software showing a comparison of the relative stiffness design of two shafts – I just randomly chose to use the Diamana White 83 X5CT S flex and the UST ProForce V2 HL65 S flex to start the explanation.
+For those of you who have not seen this, the following is a basic screen image from the software showing a comparison of the relative stiffness design of two shafts.
+I just randomly chose to use the Mitsubishi Rayon’s Diamana White 83 X5CT S flex and the UST ProForce V2 HL65 S flex to start the explanation.

-You see 7 columns in the data box.
+You see seven columns in the data box.
 These show WHERE on the shafts we do the stiffness measurements.
-Starting at 11” up from the tip, the measurements then are made at 5” spaced positions up from the tip end of each shaft, ending at 41” up from the tip.
-Because iron and hybrid shafts are shorter in raw length, their measurements run from 11” up to 36” up from the tip end of the shafts.
+Starting at 11 inches up from the tip, the measurements then are made at 5-inch spaced positions up from the tip end of each shaft, ending at 41 inches up from the tip.
+Because iron and hybrid shafts are shorter in raw length, their measurements run from 11 inches up to 36 inches up from the tip end of the shafts.

 Measurements are done with a 454 gram weight attached to the tip of the shaft using a specially designed frequency analyzer that measures the shaft oscillations using two separate load cells and two separate strain gauges.
 Each shaft is tested at the same exact place on the shaft, using the same exact test methodology.
 This ensures the data is comparable from shaft to shaft to shaft in the data base of the software.